Fisheries and Wildlife (FW)

 FW 302, BIOLOGY AND CONSERVATION OF MARINE MAMMALS, 4 Credits

-An examination of the biology of whales, pinnipeds, and other marine mammals, including general adaptations to a marine existence; systematics and biogeography; reproduction; diving physiology; communication and echolocation; feeding and migratory behavior; and marine mammal/human interactions; including conservation issues.
+Examines the biology of cetaceans, pinnipeds, and other marine mammals.
+Topics including general adaptations to a marine existence; systematics and biogeography; reproduction; diving physiology; communication and echolocation; feeding and migratory behavior; the role of genetics in conservation; current whaling regulations and marine mammal/human interactions.

 Available via Ecampus